nuagesdencre/CI_DataCentric/testing.md

     V. Once the new password is submitted, I am redirected to the login page where a new message confirms my password has been reset successfully.
 #### Error handling
+A 404 error is returned by a web server (the machine where a website is hosted) when it cannot find the page requested.
+This error is often due to an incorrect or non-existent URL.

-I integrated a custom error 404 page to the project in order to direct visitors back to the home page should they encounter a problem.
+I integrated a custom error 404 page to the project in order to direct visitors back to the home page should they encounter this specific issue.
+However, the website is conceived in a way that encourages visitors to use the website features and navigation options.

 #### Python and Flask